Security Deposits for Room Rentals in Los Angeles: What to Expect

 -

-Along with the first month’s rent
+At the same time as the first month’s rent

 Keys are usually provided only after both payments are completed.